 The adoption of ePrescribing has taken off in the last three years.
 In particular, the 2019 Surescripts National Progress Report found that ePrescribing rates climbed from 1.49 billion in 2017 to 1.79 billion in 2019 – bringing the total rate of ePrescribing up to 80 percent of all drug prescriptions.

-Q: What is the roll of ePrescribing and controlled substances?
+Q: What is the role of ePrescribing and controlled substances?

 A: One of the most significant benefits of ePrescribing is increased patient safety due to fewer errors in medicine delivery, which is especially important for controlled substance prescriptions.
 In 2019, 13 U.S. states enacted ePrescribing requirements for controlled substance prescription refill rules in 2019.